Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 Address: 209/7-8 Boromtrailokanat Road

-Photos of Chinnarat Buddha and Wat Phra sri Rattana Mahathat
+Photos of Chinnarat Buddha and Wat Phra Sri Rattana Mahathat

-Amulets for sale at Wat Phra Sri Rattana temple in Phitsanulok.
+Sale of amulets in Wat Phra Sri Rattana temple in Phitsanulok.

 King Naresuan

-War paint: King Naresuan, PhitsanulokBuddhist monk at Wat Phra Sri Rattana in PhitsanulokChinnarat Buddha at PhitsanulokWorshippers before the Buddhist monkThai schoolboy at Wat Yai in Phitsanulok
+War painting: King Naresuan, PhitsanulokBuddhist monk at Wat Phra Sri Rattana in PhitsanulokBuddha Chinnarat in PhitsanulokDevotees in front of the Buddhist monkThai student at Wat Yai in Phitsanulok

-Thai schoolchildren at Wat Yai in Phitsanulok.
+Thai students at Wat Yai in Phitsanulok.

-Chinnarat Buddha at Phitsanulok, Wat Phra Sri RattanaBuddha at Wat Phra Sri RattanaBuddha in PhitsanulokAmullets at Wat Phra Sri Rattana in Phitsanulok
+Buddha Chinnarat in Phitsanulok, Wat Phra Sri RattanaBuddha at Wat Phra Sri RattanaBuddha in PhitsanulokAmulets at Wat Phra Sri Rattana in Phitsanulok

-The Buddha Statue Factory
+The Buddha statue factory

 Address: 26/43 Wisutkaset Rd, Phitsanulok, Thailand.

-The Sergeant Major Thawee Folk Museum
+The Sergeant Major Thawee Folklore Museum

-Open every day except Monday, from 8:30 a.m. to 4:30 p.m.
+Open every day except Monday, from 8:30 AM to 4:30 PM.

 Admission: 50 baht